ravi-kumar7/documentation/docs/device-connect/rest-api.md

 Other than general predictors, there are also more predictor endpoints which will be shared based on the  requirement by FinBox team.
 :::

-## Results API Request
+## Insights API Request

 ### Request Header and Body
-For all the results API request structure is same, all requests must have `x-api-key` field in **header** having the value as the API Key shared by FinBox team.
+For all the Insights API request structure is same, all requests must have `x-api-key` field in **header** having the value as the API Key shared by FinBox team.
 The following **keys** must be passed in every request body as keys to a json document:

 **Request Body**
 | Key | Type | Description |